unsw-restech/unsw-restech.github.io/docs/_sources/using_katana/accessing_katana.rst.txt

 From a Windows machine an SSH client such as PuTTY_ or MobaXTerm_ is required.

-If you are comfortable using PowerShell, OpenSSH is availabel on recent Windows versions and can be `installed on Windows 10 <https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse>`__.
+If you are comfortable using PowerShell, OpenSSH is available on recent Windows versions.
+If not persent, it can be `installed on Windows 10 <https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse>`__.

 Windows subsystem for Linux (WSL)
 ----------------------------------